metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `apply_to_ingress` (Boolean) ApplyToIngress determines if the Policies will apply to ingress objectsContour's default is false.
+- `apply_to_ingress` (Boolean) ApplyToIngress determines if the Policies will apply to ingress objects Contour's default is false.
 - `request_headers` (Attributes) RequestHeadersPolicy defines the request headers set/removed on all routes (see [below for nested schema](#nestedatt--spec--runtime_settings--policy--request_headers))
 - `response_headers` (Attributes) ResponseHeadersPolicy defines the response headers set/removed on all routes (see [below for nested schema](#nestedatt--spec--runtime_settings--policy--response_headers))